Ahket-net/docs/MD/CADET Reference Manual.md

 - [Validation of ATTP](#validation-of-attp)
 ---

-> **Note About This Document**
+> **Note**
 >
+>  - For any element in this document, `element.attribute` refers to the `element`'s attribute, while `element.method()` refers to calling its method.
->  - Any object described will have both public and private attributes and public and private methods.
+>     - The attributes can be public or private.
+So are the methods.
 >
->  - `object.attribute` refers to the `object`'s attribute, while `object.method()` refers to calling its method.
->
->  - **SimplePresentation** is used to present any object or item in a document, book, or webpage that explain or demonstrate their use and applications.
+>  - **SimplePresentation** is used to present any element or item in a document, book, or webpage that explain or demonstrate their use and applications.

 - Related documents:
    - STASH Reference Manual